Newton Arboretum and Botanical Gardens

 The Newton Arboretum and Botanical Gardens is a 6-acre arboretum and botanical gardens located within Agnes Patterson Park, in Newton, Iowa.

+The gardens were first proposed in 1995, in 1996 the plans were finalised and 102 trees were planted in May 1996.

 The gardens include demonstration beds including three annual beds, a mixed perennial bed, an ornamental grass bed, a rose bed, two woody shrub beds, a shade garden, a tulip bed, a rose bed, a butterfly garden, a water garden, and a native prairie.